 Most trekkers spend a day of the trek visiting the Gompa and trekking to the base of Pika Himal (4,865 m).

-Rachen Gompa, more specifically Rachen Nunnery, is a revered Gompa of the Tsum valley.
+Rachen Gompa, more specifically Rachen Nunnery, is a revered Gompa of the Tsum Valley.
 It lies close to Milarepa Cave, and most itineraries of the Tsum Valley Trek contain an overnight in the surrounding settlement.

-As the Tsum Valley has been declared a Shagya (literally “Non-sacrificing area”).
+The Tsum Valley has been declared a Shagya (literally “Non-sacrificing area”).
 The inhabitants and visitors must abide by rules around non-violence toward animals.
 Breaking any of these rules is considered a sin, and the punishment is to light 1000 lamps in Rachen Gompa.

 The nunnery houses a Tibetan doctor who provides medical care to the nuns and the locals.
 As a nunnery, it includes a calm and peaceful atmosphere.
 And visitors must be mindful while taking in the many pieces of Buddhist art the nunnery features.

-Best Season for Tsum Valley Trekking
+Tsum Valley Trekking Best Season

 Autumn (September – November) is generally considered the best season for trekking in Nepal, and the Tsum Valley also follows this trend.